jwdunne/jamesdunne.dev/content/posts/monoids.md

 assert (a and True) == (True and a)
 ```

 Booleans form monoids too.
-The symmetry with addition and multiplication is profound (and there's a very good reason for that).
+The symmetry with addition and multiplication is striking.

-Fun exercise: if string concatenation is analogous to addition or Boolean or, is there a string operator analogous to multiplication and Boolean or?

 ### Merging hash tables